-Carroll "Rick" Sunner is an Air Force veteran with over 28 years of experience in leveraging technology to solve tough challenges.
+Carroll "Rick" Sunner is an Air Force veteran with over 30 years of experience in leveraging technology to solve tough challenges.
 On active duty, Rick served as a satellite operations, and operational test and evaluation engineer, a professional military education instructor and curriculum developer, and project manager.
 After retiring from active duty, he continued to support the Department of Defense as an Acquisition Analyst with C2Kinetics, an Agile Project Manager with Accenture, and a Strategy and Technology Consultant and Agile Project Manager with Booz Allen Hamilton.
-Rick holds a PMP certification from the Project Management Institute in addition to being a Certified ScrumMaster.
+Rick holds PMP and PMI-ACP certification from the Project Management Institute as well as the SAFe Agilist certification in addition to being a Certified ScrumMaster.
 Rick is also an experienced Product Owner.

 April 2009 - Present, O'Fallon, IL, United States